 One simple way you can help reduce the appearance of white spots after braces is by practicing good oral hygiene by brushing your teeth’s surfaces two to three times a day and flossing daily.
 Brushing your teeth is going to help reduce the appearance of white spots by brightening the rest of the enamel around them so they are less noticeable.
 Think of whitening the rest of the tooth to the color of the white spot rather than brushing the white spot away.

-One of the more simple ways to make white spots less noticeable is by having your teeth whitened.
+One of the simpler ways to make white spots less noticeable is by having your teeth whitened.
 Teeth whitening treatments use hydrogen peroxide solution to whiten the enamel of your teeth.
 Whitening the rest of the enamel on your teeth around the white spot will make it less noticeable by brightening the untouched enamel.
 Try using a home whitening kit, or for a more effective solution, schedule a professional whitening treatment with your dentist.

 The most common way to remove white spots on your teeth after braces is through re-mineralization.
 Applying a special cream that contains the minerals that the bacteria have removed from your teeth will allow your teeth to reabsorb those minerals rebuilding the damaged area.
 This technique can cause the spots to fade or remove them completely depending on the extent of your white spots.